 An Allen wrench or hex key set is essential for adjusting stem height and angle, and handlebar height and rotation.
 A screwdriver can be useful for adjusting brake levers, shifters, and the stem.
 A torque wrench is needed to ensure bolts are tightened to the correct torque specification.
 A rubber mallet can be used to gently tap the stem to loosen it from the steerer tube, while pliers can be useful for holding small parts or adjusting cable tension.
 A wrench is also needed for some adjustments, such as tightening the stem and handlebar.
 With these tools at hand, you can adjust your mountain bike handlebars to suit your riding preferences and reach optimal comfort and performance.

-You may also like: How to Efficiently Shift Gears on a 21 Speed Mountain Bike
+You may also like: How to Replace an Inner Tube on a Mountain Bike: A Step-by-Step Guide

 How to Raise Your Mountain Bike Handlebars